roggc/react-enhanced-suspense/README.md

 ## Usage

-Starting with v1.1.0, you can import the component in two ways:
+You can import the component in two ways:

-- **Named import**: Use this for continuity with v1.0.x or if you prefer explicit names:
+- **Named import**: Use this if you prefer explicit names:

   ```typescript
   import { EnhancedSuspense } from "react-enhanced-suspense";